cloudandrain/TeachingDemos/Security/100-CloudHSM.md

 ````

-## 7. Login to HSM & change password
+## 7. Login to HSM and change password

 After changing password, the user type changes from PRECO (PRECrypto Officer) to CO